phildoesdev/xtrabackupautomator/README.md

 * Maintain x days of archives
     - Define how many archived backup groups should we keep before removing them from the file system

-To accomplish this I wrote XtraBackupAutomator to automate away the management of MySQL backups.
+XtraBackupAutomator automates away the management of MySQL backups.

 ## Requirements